 Photo 4.3.
 Helium plume when complete Keeping the cryostat cold It is important to keep all the neck fittings and safety valves in place whenever the cryostat is cold.
 If these are removed for liquid helium transfer, they should be removed only at the last moment when all other preparations have been made.
 They should be replaced as soon as the transfer tube is removed.
-The first fill liquid helium hold-time may be shorter than that for subsequent helium fills.
-This is because the initial liquid helium boil off rate may be high if significant further cooling takes place when the transfer is complete.
-The cryostat can be kept continuously cold by repeatedly replenishing the liquid helium.
+The cryostat can be kept continuously cold by repeatedly replenishing the cryogens.
 The subsequent fill hold time for the liquid helium is shown in Table 5.1 in Section 5.
-While this TK1810 cryostat is principally designed to be used during the working day and to warm up overnight, it is possible to keep it cold overnight for continued use the following day.
-To do this, the cryostat should have been cooled during the day and another (subsequent) liquid helium transfer carried out late in the day to fill up the reservoir with liquid helium.
-It might be necessary to carry out this subsequent fill during the evening and to arrive early the next day to top up the cryostat again (refer to Table 5.1, Section 5), but it will allow for continued operation of the cryostat where time is at a premium.
-When transferring liquid helium into a cryostat that already contains liquid helium, the transfer tube should be fully cooled before inserted into the cryostat neck.
+Note that the liquid nitrogen in the outer reservoir will require topping up more often than the liquid helium, and that the first fill liquid helium hold time may be shorter.
+This is because the initial liquid helium boil-off rate may be high if significant further cooling takes place when the transfer is complete.
+When transferring liquid helium into a cryostat that already contains liquid helium, the transfer tube should be fully cooled before it is inserted into the cryostat neck.
 This prevents the warm transfer tube and warm helium gas from boiling away excessive amounts of the liquid helium already in the cryostat.
 In this case the transfer tube is inserted into the storage Dewar and the pressure control bladder inflated slightly to pass gas through the tube to cool it.
-When the transfer tube has cooled, dense, milky helium gas emerges from the delivery end, photo 4.4, and the transfer tube can then be manoeuvred carefully to the cryostat and lowered into the central neck.
+When the transfer tube has cooled, thick milky helium gas emerges from the delivery end, photo 4.4, and the transfer tube can then be manoeuvred carefully to the cryostat and lowered into the central neck.
 The refill can then proceed in the way described above.
-When the liquid helium transfer is complete we advise that you wait about fifteen minutes before using the cryostats to allow any components on the cold plate to reach thermal equilibrium.